tuxedogold/git-cli-training/README.md

 cd %UserProfile%/.ssh/
 dir
 `
-you are looking for a file that ends in .pub
+you are looking for a file that ends in .pub, take its contents and upload it to azure under user settings/ public ssh keys.
+On github it is under user/settings/ssh and gpg keys.

 Setup some identifying information for your commit history